Medical Center Services

 Marshall Medical Center provides rehabilitation services on an inpatient basis for individuals transitioning from the hospital to home.
 Our services include physical therapy and occupational therapy following joint replacement services.
 Patients enjoy the comfort of a private room equipped with cable TV and phone services.

-The Outpatient IV Department at Marshall Medical Center offers a vast array of intravenous (IV) therapy services for patients, delivered by a highly skilled medical team.
+Outpatient infusion services available at Marshall Medical Center include a variety of intravenous (IV) therapy for patients, delivered by a highly skilled medical team.
 Services include:

 - Hydration therapy

-Patients and visitors can take comfort knowing that therapy is delivered in the security of a hospital environment.
-The Outpatient IV Department is backed by an accredited laboratory and is Joint Commission certified.
+Patients and their loved ones can take comfort knowing that therapy is delivered in the security of a hospital environment.
+Outpatient infusion services are backed by an accredited laboratory and is Joint Commission certified.
 For patient comfort, recliners are available with access to individual televisions in private rooms.
-Local phone service is also available.

 Monday - Friday

 For more information or to schedule an appointment, please call 931.270.3693.

 The Physical Therapy Department at Marshall Medical Center offers

 a wide range of outpatient therapy programs for individuals